longevitywatch

 Does eating gluten-free help if you don't have coeliac disease?

-If you do not have coeliac disease, a wheat allergy, or confirmed gluten sensitivity, eating gluten-free provides no proven benefit and actually increases the risk of nutritional deficiencies.
-If you do experience persistent digestive complaints after eating wheat, have them investigated by a doctor before changing your diet on your own.
+If you do not have coeliac disease, a wheat allergy, or established gluten sensitivity, eating gluten-free probably provides no benefit and may even carry nutritional risks.
+If you have persistent symptoms that you associate with wheat, discuss this with your GP before simply starting the diet.

 The evidence